RAbraham/myblog/_posts/2021-10-29-dsl-datalog-ohm-glue.md

 Note the schema creation step and explicit columns names(i.e.
  `name`, `child` for `parent`)
  are missing in this simplistic example of a Datalog variant(there are many of them).
-This is not saying that oh look, Datalog has so less code than SQL so it's better.
+This is not saying that oh look, Datalog has so much less code than SQL so it's better.
 In fact the opposite, I want explicit schema creation etc. in Datalog but that's another project.

 Now, I have a prototype Python library called `mercylog`.
 Similar code there would be